-	- FSU Neuroscience Fellowships, renewable for up to 2 years, are merit-based fellowships available to students working with the Neuroscience Program faculty.
-All students accepted to the program are considered for these fellowships.
-Typically, 2 are awarded each year.
+- Neuroscience Fellowships are merit-based fellowships that provide a full stipend for up to two years.
+All students accepted to the doctoral program are considered for these fellowships.
+Two or three Neuroscience Fellowships are awarded to incoming students each year.

-	- More advanced students interested in translational research on dysregulated behaviors are eligible for support by the NIH grant "Interdisciplinary Clinical Neuroscience Training for Translational Research," which requires a cross-area research project in which neuroscience students collaborate with clinical psychologists.
+- More advanced students (in years 2 – 4) interested in dysregulated behaviors are eligible for support on the NIH-funded "Interdisciplinary Clinical Neuroscience Training for Translational Research Program," which enables students to complete a cross-area research project supervised by a faculty member in clinical psychology.
 Applications for this training program are considered annually.

-	- Most students are supported for at least part of their time in graduate school by Teaching Assistantships, which are administered by the departments.
-Students awarded teaching assistantships spend up to 16 hours per week on teaching or related duties.
-This teaching usually goes towards satisfying the program teaching requirement.
+- All students are supported for at least part of their time in graduate school by Teaching Assistantships, which are administered by the departments.
+In addition to providing the student’s stipend, a Teaching Assistantship is used to satisfy the program’s teaching requirement.

 - Research Assistantships are available from funds provided by the grants of individual faculty members.
 These assistantships provide a stipend in return for work on a research project of a particular faculty member.
 They are arranged by agreement with the faculty member concerned.

 The Program in Neuroscience strongly encourages applications from qualified candidates who are members of under-represented groups.
 Several funding sources and special programs at FSU are available to provide financial assistance.
 Current information on financial aid for all students, regardless of race and ethnicity, is available from the Office of the Dean of Graduate Studies and the Office of Financial Aid.

 - Office of the Dean of Graduate Studies

 - Room 4473, University Center